dwaq/particle-squared-hardware/README.md

 I also made some minor changes to the project to suit my goals.

+This project was designed using Autodesk Eagle.

+The [Eagle-Renders](/Eagle-Renders) directory contains PDF and PNG renders of the schematic and board layout.

 ## License

 The license for these files is: [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 See included `LICENSE` file for all the legal stuff.